-Itaberli Lozano: 17-Year-Old Brazilian Boy Stabbed To Death By His Own Mother For Being Gay [Graphic Images]
+Itaberli Lozano: Boy From Brazil, 17, Stabbed To Death By His Own Mother For Being Gay

 “He had a job, he was very polite, [and] he never quarreled with anyone,” Rosa stated.
 “He only had problems with his mother, who did not accept that he was a homosexual.”

-Rosa also denounced his sister’s claims regarding Itaberli’s rumored drug use, and opened mourned the loss of his young relative.
+Rosa also denounced his sister’s claims regarding Itaberli’s rumored drug use, and openly mourned the loss of his young relative.

 “A mother has to love her son, not kill [them],” he continued. “[This] family is torn, [and] it will be difficult to recover.”

-Like Lozano’s uncle, his grandmother also loaned credence to Pereira’s guilt by first insinuating that she may have had something to do with Itaberli’s death when she placed the missing person’s report.
+Like Lozano’s uncle, his grandmother also gave credence to Pereira’s guilt by first insinuating that she might have had something to do with Itaberli’s death when she placed the missing person’s report.
 In early conversations with Brazilian police, the mother quickly implicated three men in the young boy’s death, but never once mentioned herself as being part of the act.

-Both Pereira and her husband now face charges of murder and concealment of a course for illegally discarding the body of Itaberli Lozano, so says SigaMas.
-They will be held in jail for 30 days, before seeing a judge to begin court proceedings on the matter later this year.
-Incidentally, video footage of what has been noted the scene of Lozano’s burial — including flashes of his burnt remains — were posted on YouTube sometime Tuesday, according to a report from Unicorn Booty.
+Both Pereira and her husband now face charges of murder and concealment of a corpse for illegally discarding the body of Itaberli Lozano, so says SigaMas.
+They will be held in jail for 30 days before seeing a judge to begin court proceedings on the matter later this year.
+Incidentally, video footage of what has been noted as the scene of Lozano’s burial, including flashes of his burnt remains, were posted on YouTube sometime Tuesday, according to a report from Unicorn Booty.

 [Featured Image by IGphotography/iStock]